montanaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 4. The judge will rule on the petitioner's request based on the arguments presented.
 If the motion is approved, the records will be sealed and no longer available to the public.

-5. The petitioner must obtain a personal copy of the court order sealing the records.
-This order must be recorded with the court clerk to guarantee the records are properly sealed.
+5. The petitioner obtains a personal copy of the court order sealing the records.
+This order is then recorded with the court clerk to guarantee the documents are appropriately sealed.

 disclaimer